Buddy Deppenschmidt, drummer who helped spur ’60s bossa nova boom, dies at 85

 Besides Getz, Byrd, Betts and Mr. Deppenschmidt, the musicians included Byrd’s brother Joe (then known as Gene Byrd) on rhythm guitar and sometimes bass, and Bill Reichenbach on percussion instruments.
 They recorded seven tunes in two hours.
 Getz and Taylor were back in New York in time for dinner.

 Getz won a Grammy for best jazz solo on “Desafinado,” the album’s opening track, by Jobim.
-Throughout the tune, Mr. Deppenschmidt can be heard keeping time by striking a muffled cowbell.
+Throughout the tune, Mr. Deppenschmidt can be heard keeping time on a muffled cowbell.

-“Jazz Samba” sold 500,000 copies in 18 months and became a rare crossover hit for a jazz recording, and bossa nova soon became a nationwide sensation.
+“Jazz Samba” sold 500,000 copies in 18 months and became a rare crossover hit for a jazz recording.
+Bossa nova soon became a nationwide sensation, with countless performers capitalizing on the trend.
+Singer Eydie Gormé had a top-10 hit in 1963 with “Blame It on the Bossa Nova.”

 “We had no idea this album would turn out to be so historically significant,” Mr. Deppenschmidt told The Post.